Making Web Scraping EasierThursday, October 25, 2018

 4) looking to scrape from many websites (and the list changes)

-5) wants to scrape on a consistent basis
+5) want to scrape on a consistent basis

 Web scrapers to be “smarter”